IOWA House Price Prediction Kaggle Competition

 The Competition

-Probably, one of the most popular competitions on Kaggle is the house price prediction in IOWA and it is a good starting point to apply creative feature engineering and advanced regression techniques.
-In this paper, we analyzed the training and test sets using univariate and bivariate analysis techniques, handled missing values, dealt with outliers, applied machine learning models and tuned hyper parameters.
+The real estate price prediction in Ames, Iowa is a popular competition on Kaggle and provides a great dataset to apply creative feature engineering and advanced regression techniques.
+In this paper, we analyzed the training and test data sets using uni-variate and bi-variate techniques, handled missing values, dealt with outliers, applied machine learning models and tuned hyper parameters.

 Datasets